-Jose Antonio Vargas is a Pulitzer Prize-winning journalist and the founder of Define American, a campaign that seeks to elevate the conversation around immigration.
+Jose Antonio Vargas is a Pulitzer Prize-winning journalist, filmmaker, and the founder of Define American, a campaign that seeks to elevate the conversation around immigration.

 The media’s evolution, and the breakdown of barriers between print and broadcast journalism, has guided his nearly 13-year reporting career.
 He’s written for daily newspapers (Philadelphia Daily News, San Francisco Chronicle) and national magazines (The Atlantic, Rolling Stone) and has appeared on several national and international television and radio programs, including Nightline, The O’Reilly Factor, and The Colbert Report.
 On HuffPost, he created the blog Technology as Anthropology, which focuses on tech’s impact on people and how we behave.